Post

 • Body:

-• redirect_uri: http://localhost:7071/
+• redirect_uri: https://localhost:7071/

 • client_id: client id of client app registration